34j/hexo-renderer-pdf/README.md

 ## Limitations

-- Somehow, Using a non-specific fonts for math expressions results in `Cannot flatten a non-CID font` warning and the characters garbled.
+- Somehow, using a non-specific fonts for math expressions results in `Cannot flatten a non-CID font` warning and the characters garbled.
 Using Cambria Math was a workaround.
 - `Warning: encoding confliction detected in font: 3` is still displayed but it seems to be harmless.
 - Due to Hexo's specifications, specifing a title for a post which is a binary file is almost impossible and the title will be blank.